 14.3.2 Criminal Damage to Property.
 The State is a major owner of property, and persons damaging state property are subject to criminal liability under A.R.S. § 13-1602.
-Under that statute, the crime of "criminal damage" includes recklessly (1) defacing or damaging the property of another person; (2) tampering with the property of another person so as substantially to impair its function or value; (3) damaging the property of a utility; (4) parking a vehicle in such a manner as to deprive livestock of access to the only reasonably available water; (5) drawing or inscribing a message, slogan, sign or symbol that is made on any public or private building, structure or surface, except the ground and that is made without permission of the owner; or (6) intentionally tampering with utility property.
+Under that statute, the crime of "criminal damage" includes recklessly drawing or inscribing a message, slogan, sign, or symbol on a public or private building, structure or surface, except the ground, without the owner's permission.
+A.R.S. § 13-1602(A)(5).
+A.R.S. § 13-1603(A)(1) prohibits criminal littering or polluting, including on "public property."